-In order to prepare students for success in the professional nursing program and the NCLEX examination, a minimum grade is required in all nursing courses.
-The Policy includes:
+In order to prepare students for success in the professional nursing program and (to prepare LPN-BSN students for) the NCLEX examination, a minimum grade is required in all nursing courses.
+The policy includes:

 - 1. A required nursing course must receive a grade and not be on a pass/fail basis. - 2.
 Undergraduate students must achieve a minimum grade of C in each of the nursing courses required in the major. - 3.
 A grade of D or less is unacceptable, and the course must be repeated.
 The course may be repeated only once if the student wishes to progress in the program.
-For approval to repeat the course, refer to the Readmission to Progression in the Undergraduate Program Policy 3.46.
+For approval to repeat the course, refer to the Readmission to Progression in the Undergraduate Program Policy 3.46. - 4.
+A student who withdraws (W) from a nursing course must reapply for readmission (refer to Readmission to Progression in the Undergraduate Program Policy 3.46).

-4. A student who withdraws (W) from a nursing course must reapply for readmission (refer to Policy 3.46).
 The procedure for enforcing the minimum nursing course grade is: